Prince Albert, Saskatchewan: Ethnicity

+Religion

+As of the 2021 Census, 58.8% of residents identified as Christian of any denomination, and 36.1% identified as having no religion or having secular beliefs.

 Economy

 Prince Albert is situated on the banks of the North Saskatchewan River, with rich agricultural land to the south and the boreal forest to the north.
 Although Prince Albert is centrally located in Saskatchewan, it is the second most northerly city in the province after Meadow Lake.
 This physical location has led to the creation of the slogan "Gateway to the North".